scream104/psych596/activities/moderation-mediation/spss/moderation-mediation-instructions-spss.md

 # SPSS Lab activity - Moderation and Mediation Models

 *Jamil Palacios Bhanji and Vanessa Lobue*
-*Last edited Oct 11, 2021*
+*Last edited Oct 19, 2022*

 ## Goals for today

 -  Learn how to model the interaction of 2 continuous predictors in a linear regression model (with a continuous DV)
-    -  Mean centering for interpretation of main effects
+    -  Mean centering to aid interpretation of main effects
     -  Conduct the same moderation model using the extension PROCESS (Hayes, 2017)
     -  visualize and interpret an interaction coefficient
--	Mediation using linear regression for 1 hypothesized predictor (X), 1 mediator (M), and 1 outcome (Y) (all continous variables)
+-	Mediation using linear regression for 1 hypothesized predictor (X), 1 hypothesized mediator (M), and 1 outcome (Y) (all continous variables)
-    - Use PROCESS to examine test conditions for a mediation model
+    - Use PROCESS to examine conditions for a mediation model, using 3 regression models
-    - identify total effect (c), indirect effect (a*b), direct effect (c')
+    - identify total effect (c), indirect effect (a*b), and direct effect (c')
     - interpretation of coefficients
     - discussion of effect size